sharletmvarghese03/Password_Generator/README.md

 # Password_Generator
-Password Generator - an iOS App made on Swift and UIKit, which helps the user to generate a password for their daily use.
+Password Generator ia a single page iOS app made with Swift and UIKit, which helps the user to generate a password for their daily use.

 User can also create Lisence key for their product using this app.
 It helps in creating random keys using multiple combination.